RallyTechServices/rallyeif-rtc/Installation.md

   * RTCComplexityFieldHandler : For the size field, converts the size into a number for Rally.
 This handler has a single node called FieldName.
 Put the complexity/size field name (rtc_cm:com.ibm.team.apt.attribute.complexity) in here.
   * RTCResourceFieldHandler : For team area and state and other fields that are identified by a link to another list, use this handler to convert to a string (or to some field on the other object).
 With state and teamArea, we want the dc:title field, which you put into the ReferencedFieldLookupID field.
 (The base field name from the actual story goes into the FieldName node.)
+  * RTCLinkFieldHandler : For fields (like parent) that are identified by a link but saved in RTC as an array

+  *NOTES*:
-  *NOTE*: When using RTCResourceFieldHandler for TeamArea, the string for the name of the Team Area will be provided and matched automatically by the Rally connection to select a project.
+  	* When using RTCResourceFieldHandler for TeamArea, the string for the name of the Team Area will be provided and matched automatically by the Rally connection to select a project.
 In cases where the string that pops out of this field handler don't match values in Rally, use a further field handler on the Rally side to map (as in the example provided for ScheduleState).
+  	* When Using RTCLinkFieldHandler for Parent/Portfolio Item, if the portfolio item's ObjectID isn't being used -- that is, the value on the parent in RTC shows the Formatted ID of the Rally item, it's necessary to also have a handler on the Rally side to convert the FormattedID into an actual portfolio item by reference, so include that below.
 ##### RallyFieldHandlers

 It is possible that fields that were handled on the RTC side will still have a value that is not useful for Rally.
 These values can be further refined using a Rally field handler.
 As an example, a RTC field handler can convert the State to a string, but the string needs to be further mapped to a Rally value.